JRRS1982/Kata/README.md

 - [ ] [Merge K Sorted Lists](https://leetcode.com/problems/merge-k-sorted-lists/)
 - [ ] [Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)
 - [ ] [Find Median from Data Stream](https://leetcode.com/problems/find-median-from-data-stream/)

+## PEDAC

+### Process (understand) the problem

+- Read the description
+- Identify inputs / outputs
+- Identify rules / requirements
+- Ask clarifying questions
+- Examine all examples

+### Example test cases

+- Understand how the input translates to the output
+- Identify edge cases: i.e. do we need to handle an empty input?
+- Create test cases and confirm outputs

+### Data Structures

+- What kind of data is being dealt with?
+Strings?
+Arrays?
+Objects?
+Big Numbers etc

+### Algorithm

+- Step by step process that take you from input to output
+- Handles edge cases and valid example inputs
+- Code will depend on the algorithm

+### Code

+- Use everything you've gathered so far to write the code
+- If there are errors in the output, adjust your algorithm before looking at the code